Mrithul-E/youtube_music_url_fetcher/README.md

 # YouTube Music and YouTube API Integration

-This Python script, `youtube_music_url_fetcher.py`, leverages the YouTube Music API and YouTube API to retrieve information about songs based on a provided search term.
+This Python script, `youtube_music_url_fetcher.py`, leverages the `innertube` python library to retrieve youtube search data and `youtubemusicapi` python library to retrieve information about songs based on a provided search term and `pytube` for getting decipher urls from youtube.
 The script is designed to find the top 6 search results for a given song name, extract audio URLs for those songs, and fetch lyrics if available.
 Additionally, it provides a convenient function, `get_song_data_from_name()`, for users to obtain information about a specific song.

 ## Dependencies